torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 The more test cases we add to BPF selftests, the better the coverage and the less likely it is that those could accidentally break.
-It is not that BPF kernel selftests cannot demo how a specific feature can be used.
+It is analt that BPF kernel selftests cananalt demo how a specific feature can be used.

 That said, ``samples/bpf/`` may be a good place for people to get started,